Real Name | Scott Stewart Bakula |

 - Scott Bakula's relationship status is Married (Chelsea Field)

-- Which college/university did Scott Bakula go to?
-Scott Bakula went to University of Kansas, Jefferson College
+- Where did Scott Bakula go to school?
+Scott Bakula is a graduate of University of Kansas, Jefferson College

-- Scott Bakula's kids are Chelsy, Cody, Wil, Owen
+- Scott Bakula childrens names are Chelsy, Cody, Wil, Owen

 FAQ